TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Model.rst

 input field.
 The other configuration values influence display (size of the input field) and or processing on saving ( :php:`'eval' => 'trim'` removes whitespace).

-You can find a complete list of available input types and their propererties in the :ref:`TCA Reference, chapter "Field types (config > type)" <t3tca:columns-types>`.
+You can find a complete list of available input types and their properties in the :ref:`TCA Reference, chapter "Field types (config > type)" <t3tca:columns-types>`.

 The other text fields are defined in a similar manner.